Business Administration (Behrend)

 Demonstration of Subject Matter Competence

-Students are expected to demonstrate fundamental competence in accounting, finance, economics, management, marketing, operations management, and statistics prior to taking the Required Courses.
-Applicants who have, within seven years prior to the date of their admission to the degree program, completed a baccalaureate degree in business from a regionally accredited institution that includes introductory courses in these disciplines will be considered to have demonstrated competence as long as the previously completed courses carry grades of B or higher.
-An applicant who, within seven years prior to his or her admission to the degree program, completed a baccalaureate degree in a non-business field from a regionally accredited institution that includes equivalent undergraduate or graduate courses carrying a grade of B or higher will also be considered to have demonstrated competence.
-Applicants who attained currency of knowledge through relevant business experience or continuing professional education in one or more of the subject areas may demonstrate competence through examination.
+Students are expected to demonstrate fundamental competence in accounting, finance, economics, management, marketing, operations management, and statistics prior to taking the Required Course Work.
+Applicants who, within seven years prior to the date of their admission to the degree program, completed a baccalaureate degree in business from an officially recognized institution that includes introductory courses in these disciplines will be considered to have demonstrated competence as long as the previously completed courses carry grades of B or higher.
+An applicant who, within seven years prior to his or her admission to the degree program, completed a baccalaureate degree in a non-business field from an officially recognized institution that includes equivalent undergraduate or graduate courses carrying a grade of B or higher will also be considered to have demonstrated competence.
+Applicants who completed a baccalaureate degree more than seven years prior to the date of their admission to the degree program, or those applicants not meeting the minimum grade requirements for undergraduate fundamental competence courses, will need to demonstrate competency through the completion of modules offered through a third-party provider.

 Required Course work